 Athletes from team sports who have adopted padel

 Handball is no exception to this phenomenon.
-Valentin Porte, right back of Montpellier Handball explained to us a year ago: “What I particularly appreciate about padel is its collective aspect.
-Even though there are only two of us per team, the communicating and mutual aid are essential, just like in handball.”
+Valentin Porte, right back of Montpellier Handball explained to us a year ago: “What I particularly appreciate about padel is its collective aspect .
+Even though there are only two of us per team, the communication and mutual aid are essential, just like in handball.”
 Another example, Manon Marcarie former French Interleague handball champion and French rugby union vice-champion, has chosen to retrain in padel and is now establishing herself as a promising figure in French padel, now 17th best French player.

-Then, like retired footballers, whose presence on the padel courts has become common, it attracts many retired athletes who practice it in order to maintain a high physical level while having fun: Samir Nasri, Jérémy Ménez, Sylvain Wiltord (now padel coach), Sidney Govou, Robert Pirès, Eric Abidal, Zidane, Laure Boulleau, Patrice Evra, Eden Hazard and many others.
+Then, like retired footballers, whose presence on the padel courts has become common, it attracts many retired athletes who practice it in order to maintain a high physical level while having fun: Samir Nasri, Jérémy Ménez, Sylvain Wiltord (now padel coach), Sidney Govou, Robert Pirès, Eric Abidal , Zidane, Laure Boulleau, Patrice Evra, Eden Hazard and many others.
 They regularly organize meetings and recently participated in the tournament MK Best Padel which was held at Padel Beauchamp Football Club (95), last December.

 MK-Best-Padel-Riyadh-Mahrez-Robert-Pires-Samir-Nasri-Eric-Abidal

-There are many examples of former football professionals who are now playing padel: Hatem Ben Arfa, former player of the French team (38 years old, 15 caps, 2 goals), licensed with the Paris Country Club, occupies 764th place in the French ranking.
+There are many examples of former football professionals who are now playing padel: Hatem Ben Arfa , former player of the French team (38 years old, 15 caps, 2 goals), licensed with the Paris Country Club, occupies 764th place in the French ranking.
 Didier Deschamps has had a plot of land built on his property.

 According to the former professional footballer Ludovic Giuly What I like about padel: “is that you can play with everyone.
 From a 10-year-old kid to grandpa… It’s very fun and friendly.
 You can play it outside or inside.
 There’s cardio, thinking and technique.
 And it’s easier to have fun than tennis, even if you don’t have great technique,” he admitted in Le Figaro in June.